 What is a tech stack?
-What is its significance to a project?
+What is its significance to a software solution?
 And what should a not tech-savvy project owner know about the technologies used?

-This article sheds light on various tech stack types, what they are used for, and factors that dictate the best choice.
+This article sheds light on various technology stack types and modern tools, what they are used for, and the factors that dictate the best choice.

-Tech stack is to IT projects the same way building materials are to a house.
+A tech stack in IT projects is similar to building materials in a house.
 It is the list of programming languages, tools, and frameworks that software developers combine for the creation of web and mobile applications.

 The term “Tech Stack” is used because when developing an application, several layers are built over each other.
 The layers involve the use of different programming codes, components, and hardware modules, hence forming a stack of various technologies.